alclary/GeoCities_Workout_MERN/README.md

 # Workout Tracking App - MERN Demo Project

-Intentional Geocities-era UX/UI aside, this project was an initial exploration in building an app via the MERN (MongoDB, Express, React, Node) stack.
+Intentional Geocities-era UX/UI aside, this project was an initial exploration into building an app via the MERN stack (MongoDB, Express, React, Node).
 The project is split into two primary parts:

 ### Backend
   - Node application built on the Express framework.